 Get a good night’s rest.
 Check to see if you’re feeling ill.
 Sleep deprivation and illness frequently result in dulled senses and/or an upset stomach.
 If you have any of these symptoms, your body will prioritize healing and preservation over sensory stimulation.

 If you have sinus issues or a stuffed nose, blow it out.
-Having clear sinuses allows you to better perceive what you smell.
+Having clear sinuses allows you to perceive what you smell better.

 Do you, on the other hand, have a dry nose?
 Take a cup of hot water and inhale the warm steam.
 You can increase your sensitivity to aroma and fragrance by warming and wetting your nasal cavity.
 This is why a healthy dog’s nose is wet and why other dogs lick their noses – it increases sensitivity to smell.